 The store manager reads two comments to the team.
 The first is a glowing endorsement from a promoter, which the manager credits to the team member involved in the transaction.

 The second is a negative comment from a detractor.
 That's where the motivation kicks in.
-The manager never names the team member involved, leaving the mistake as a failure the entire team needs to overcome in the future.
+The manager never names the team members involved, leaving the mistake as a failure the entire team needs to overcome in the future.

 Apple store employees are used to hearing how great they are.
 But while it's good to be confident, your team becomes complacent if you only celebrate success.